dart-archive/www.dartlang.org/src/site/codelabs/deploy/index.markdown

 </div>

 You can use any web server to serve your Dart client app.
-But Dart runs on the server-side as well as on the client-side, so you can use Dart for both your client app and your web server.
+Because Dart can run on the server side, as well as on the client side, you can use Dart for both your client app and your web server.
 One benefit of doing so is that the client and web server can share code.
 The Dart Virtual machine (Dart VM) runs on Windows, Linux, or Mac systems.